What is inventory or 'stock'?

 - lowering your inventory storage costs

 - saving money by not ordering inventory that you can’t sell straight away.

 Some ways it can increase your sales include:

-- being able to sell products when you’re customers want to buy them
+- being able to sell products when your customers want to buy them

 - having products your customers want.